DelfinoRT/DelfinoRT/README.md

  I'm certanly amazed also with the power of <img src = "https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?logo=raspberry-pi&logoColor=white"> and finding awesome projects with it, I'll soon put my hand on one of those fine pieces of technology.

-🟢 Experience in Major Incident Management and bridging multiple technical teams to get an issue resolved.
+🟢 Experience in Major Incident Management and bridging multiple technical teams to get an issue resolved

 🟢 Experience with Web Development technology and some programming languages such as HTML, CSS, JavaScript, Python, Bash scripting

-🟢 Proficient with Windows OS, MacOS and Linux OS environment.
+🟢 Proficient with Windows OS, MacOS and Linux OS environment

-🟢 Ability to lead and mentor other team members while building together a strong product and platform knowledge.
+🟢 Ability to lead and mentor other team members while building together a strong product and platform knowledge

 🟢 Networking and Cyber Security enthusiast, experience with Network Models, VPN, Firewall, TCP/IP, RestAPI, OAuth, SSO/SAML Authentication, Network Monitoring, Ethernet Standards, Protocols and more.